husonlab/splitstree6/doc/user-manual.md

 [@Bandeltetal1999].
 Haplotype networks are drawn as graphs with each edge labelled by marks indicating the number of mutations/differences along that edge.
-This can be modified using the side panel which appears when clicking the preferences icon in the top right of the network panel.
+This can be modified using the side panel which appears when clicking the preferences button at the top right of the network panel.

 ### Minimum spanning network